 This is another one of those areas which make Slaters kits 'onerous' to build.
 To that end, I fabricated my own guides using wire:

 Finally, the brake pipes were fitted.
 These are really neat cast pieces.
 A really good idea is that the vacuum pipes are actually tight springs which fit over the end of the vacuum pipe.
-There is also a socket to be fitted to the other end of the spring which plugs into a retainer on the vertical vacuum pipe stand.
-If it isn't glued to the stand, it can be plugged together with the next wagon, effectively meaning that brake pipes can be coupled up and decoupled per prototype.
+There is also a socket to be fitted to the other end of the spring which plugs into a retainer on the buffer beam.
+If the socket isn't glued to the retainer, it can be plugged together with the next wagon, effectively meaning that brake pipes can be coupled up and decoupled per prototype.
 Ingenious!

 These vans were painted in BR Bauxite which was the standard colour for BR brake-fitted wagons.